dawidurbanski/universal-data-layer/README.md

 # Data Layer

-A modular, high-performance intermediate data layer for Node.js applications that seamlessly connects your NextJS frontend with multiple data sources including CMS, e-commerce platforms, and third-party services.
+A modular, high-performance intermediate data layer that provides a unified interface for sourcing, caching, and transforming data from multiple sources.
+Built with a framework-agnostic core architecture, it uses adapters to integrate with any Node.js framework.

 ## Overview

-This package provides a unified data layer that sits between your NextJS application and various external data sources, optimizing data fetching, caching, and delivery.
+This package provides a unified data layer that sits between your application and various external data sources, optimizing data fetching, caching, and delivery.
 Inspired by Gatsby's data layer architecture, it offers a plugin-based approach to data sourcing with intelligent caching and revalidation strategies.

+### Problem This Solves

+This data layer addresses critical issues commonly found in modern web applications:
+- **Inconsistent Data Patterns**: Standardizes data fetching across projects
+- **API Redundancy**: Eliminates duplicate API calls through intelligent caching
+- **Performance**: Optimizes payload sizes and response times
+- **Error Handling**: Provides centralized retry logic and fallback strategies
+- **Type Safety**: Ensures consistent TypeScript types across all data sources

 ## Key Features